Dildo: Design

-Conventionally, many dildos are shaped like a human penis with varying degrees of detail, while others are made to resemble the phallus of animals.
+Conventionally, many dildos are shaped like a human penis with varying degrees of detail, while many others are made to resemble the phallus of animals.
 Not all, however, are fashioned to reproduce the male anatomy meticulously, and dildos come in a wide variety of shapes.
-They may resemble figures, or simply be practical creations which stimulate more easily than conventional designs.
+They may resemble figures, or simply include practical creations and features, mainly physical (e.g. spikes, rings, knots, tentacles, textures) and electrical (e.g. vibration and heating), which offer more stimulation than conventional designs.
 In Japan, many dildos are created to resemble animals or cartoon characters, such as Hello Kitty, so that they may be sold as conventional toys, thus avoiding obscenity laws.
 Some dildos have textured surfaces to enhance sexual pleasure, and others have macrophallic dimensions including over 12 in long.

 Starting in 2012, 3D models of dildos became available for printing by individuals, offering size personalization.
 This, however, did not take off at that time, in part due to the porosity issue of the materials used (which is mainly a problem if no condom is used over the dildo).
 Some websites have continued to exist however.
-Besides printing it at home, it is also possible to print it off at a fablab, makerspace, or 3D printing marketplace.
-All of these avoid needing to purchase a personal 3D printer for printing off 3D models.
+Besides printing them at home, it is also possible to print it off at a fablab or makerspace.